MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ![image4](media/notebooks-guidance/image4.png)

-Please provide a name of your Notebook (Example: *Test.ipynb*) and click **Save**.
+Provide a name of your Notebook (Example: *Test.ipynb*) and click **Save**.

 ![image5](media/notebooks-guidance/image5.png)

 ## Supported kernels and attach to context

-In our Notebook Installation we support the PySpark and Spark, Spark Magic kernels which would allow users to write Python and Scala code using Spark.
+In our Notebook Installation, we support the PySpark and Spark, Spark Magic kernels that allow users to write Python and Scala code using Spark.
 We also allow users to choose Python for their local development purposes.

 ![image6](media/notebooks-guidance/image6.png)

-When you select one of these kernels we will install that kernel in the virtual environment and you can start writing code in the supported language.
+When you select one of these kernels, we will install that kernel in the virtual environment and you can start writing code in the supported language.

 | Kernel | Description
 |---- |----
-|PySpark Kernel| For writing Python code using Spark compute from the cluster.
+|PySpark Kernel| For writing Python code using Spark, compute from the cluster.
-|Spark Kernel|For writing Scala code using Spark compute from the cluster.
+|Spark Kernel|For writing Scala code using Spark, compute from the cluster.
 |Python Kernel|For writing Python code for local development.

-The Attach to provides the context for the Kernel to attach.
-When you are connected to the HDFS/Spark Gateway (Knox) end-point the default Attach to will be that end-point of the cluster.
+The Attach-to selection provides the context for the Kernel to attach.
+When you are connected to the SQL Server big data cluster end-point, the default Attach-to selection will be that end-point of the cluster.

 ![image7](media/notebooks-guidance/image7.png)